Skip to main content

 • Calling the wrong office: In Massachusetts, the county usually is not the property tax office you need.
 Start with the city or town assessor and tax collector.

-• Using the full bill on Schedule CB after relief was applied: The state says not to count exemptions or work-off reductions twice.
+• Using the full bill on Schedule CB after relief was applied: Do not count exemptions or work-off reductions twice.

 • Waiting too long on a work-off slot: These programs can fill early and may have limited positions.

-• Assuming no income tax means no tax credit: The Circuit Breaker is refundable, so some seniors who owe no income tax can still get money back.
+• Assuming no income tax means no credit: The Circuit Breaker is refundable, so some seniors who owe no income tax may still receive a refund if they meet all rules.

 Best options by need

-• I need money back: Start with the Senior Circuit Breaker.
+• I need a state refund: Start with the Senior Circuit Breaker.

 • I need the current bill lower: Ask about local 41C, 41D-adjusted exemptions, means-tested exemptions, and any residential exemption.

-• I am house-rich but cash-poor: Ask about deferral.
+• I am house-rich but cash-poor: Ask about deferral before the account falls further behind.

 • I can volunteer: Ask whether your town runs a 5K work-off program.